b3j0f/conf/README.rst

 Configuration process is in 2 steps:

 - inject configuration resources (file, DB documents, etc.) in a Configurable class (with specific drivers which allows the Configurable class to be agnostic from configuration languages such as ini, json, xml, etc.),
 - let the configurable class read properties from such configuration resources and apply values on a dedicated class which may be a associated to a business code.
-This last process can be automatically or manually thanks to the the apply_reconfiguration method.
+This last process can be done automatically or manually thanks to the the applyconfiguration method.

 Configuration
 #############